stggh/PyDiatomic/README.rst

-:class:`cse.Cse()` set ups the CSE problem (interaction matrix of potential energy curves, and couplings) and solves the coupled channel Schr\"odinger equation for an initial guess energy.
+:class:`cse.Cse()` set ups the CSE problem (interaction matrix of potential energy curves, and couplings) and solves the coupled channel Schroedinger equation for an initial guess energy.

 Input parameters may be specified in the class instance, or they will be requested if required.